 Gluten-free products have come a long way but can still be hit or miss.
 So, here are a few brands I enjoy for GF pasta that doesn’t turn to mush when boiled, bread that won’t crumble as you take a first bite, and cookies that don’t turn to dust.

 Most German grocery stores have gluten-free sections, some are quite large and clearly marked like at Marktkauf, Wasgau, Edeka and Globus.
 In other stores like Lidl, Aldi or Rewe, you may have to do a bit of hunting.
-However, you can always look for the word Glutenfrei or the brown symbol with a slash through a piece of wheat displayed on the product or the price label.
+However, you can always look for the word Glutenfrei or the orange-brown symbol with a slash through a sprig of wheat displayed on the product or the price label.

 Schär was one of my favorite GF brands back in the States, and to my delight they are a German brand.
 Here in Germany, I’ve gotten to try a large variety of products including fresh items like, baking mixes, pasta, assortments of cookies and plenty of breads (even baguettes).
 They also have great frozen items like, chicken nuggets, pinza, pain au chocolat and puff pastry dough.
-I’ve recently been experimenting with making pistachio creme hand pies with the puff pastry dough and have found it works well and tastes fantastic!
+I’ve recently been experimenting with making pistachio cream hand pies with the puff pastry dough and have found it works well and tastes fantastic!
 For more information, visit Schaer.com/de.

 Hammermühle is another leading pioneer in gluten-free products in Germany.
 I’ve really enjoyed their bread for sandwiches because they have a lot of seed varieties and a specialty gluten-free sourdough.
 Like Schär, they have a wide variety of GF foods to try ranging from pasta to flours and regional sweet treats.
 I’ve been on a Himber Kekse mit Vanillacreme kick, a delicately imprinted tea biscuit filled with vanilla cream and raspberry in the middle.
 I also like their pre-made ricotta and spinach Tortellini.
 For more information, visit hammermuhle-shop.de.